 Value Adjustment Board: How to Contest Your Home Value in Manatee and Sarasota Counties

-What Is the Value Adjustment Board
+What Is the Value Adjustment Board?

-Why You Might Contest Your Assessment
+Why You Might Contest Your Assessment?

-• Comparable homes in your neighborhood sold for less than your assessed value
+- Comparable homes in your neighborhood sold for less than your assessed value

-• Structural damage, deferred maintenance, or storm damage not reflected in the assessment
+- Structural damage, deferred maintenance, or storm damage not reflected in the assessment

-• Misclassification, such as a residential property assessed as commercial
+- Misclassification, such as a residential property assessed as commercial

-• New construction or improvement records that are inaccurate
+- New construction or improvement records that are inaccurate

-• Exemptions or deductions that were improperly denied
+- Exemptions or deductions that were improperly denied

 Key Deadlines and Timing

-• In Sarasota County, you must file a petition no later than twenty five days after the mailing of your TRIM notice.
+- In Sarasota County, you must file a petition no later than twenty five days after the mailing of your TRIM notice.
 (Sarasota County Clerk)

-• In Manatee County, the deadline is similarly tied to the TRIM notice mailing.
+- In Manatee County, the deadline is similarly tied to the TRIM notice mailing.
 (Manatee County Property Appraiser)

-• For denial of exemptions or classifications, the deadline is usually thirty days after the notice of denial.
+- For denial of exemptions or classifications, the deadline is usually thirty days after the notice of denial.
 (Sarasota County Government)

-• After the VAB issues its decision, you may appeal to circuit court within sixty days, after paying the portion of taxes you do not dispute.
+- After the VAB issues its decision, you may appeal to circuit court within sixty days, after paying the portion of taxes you do not dispute.
 (Florida Department of Revenue)

 Steps to Contest Your Assessment

-1. Review Your TRIM Notice
+1. Review your TRIM Notice (“Truth in Millage”).

-2. Request an Informal Conference
+2. Request an Informal Conference with the Property Appraiser

 3. Gather Supporting Evidence